devtitus/portfolio-website-2026/project_docs/responsiveness-calc-pattern.md

 - Values are designed to work across the full viewport range, not just at breakpoints
 - The pattern is applied consistently across typography, spacing, and component sizing
 - Always consider the mathematical relationship when modifying values
+- **IMPORTANT**: Calc expressions should only be applied inside media query breakpoints, not to base CSS styles outside of breakpoints

 This approach creates more resilient, adaptable designs that provide better user experiences across the entire spectrum of device sizes.